mitre/inspec_tools/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb` according to the [Semantic Versioning Policy](https://semver.org/).
+Then, run `bundle exec rake release` which will create a git tag for the specified version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 # License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT)
+The gem is available as open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0)